top of page

 Jaycen Joshua Mix Engineer

 It was Jaycen Joshua, during an episode of Pensado’s Place, who said he envisioned a future where independent engineers working from home could match the sound quality of top-level studios, thanks to evolving digital technology.
-This resonated deeply and guided my learning journey.
-Here are the five mix engineers who’ve most profoundly shaped my understanding of audio mixing.

 1. Michael White – Generous Educator